$250

 Any or all of these parties may have contributed to the accident, and our trailer truck accident lawyers would look to name them as defendants as they all may have insurance and assets that can go toward a settlement award.

-Damages Tractor Trailer Lawyers in Indiana May Recover
+Damages Tractor Trailer Victims in Indiana May Recover

 • Medical and rehabilitative and equipment costs